Accounting – What’s the Difference between an Audit, Review, and Compilation of Financial Statements?

-The question regarding the difference between an audit, review and compilation of financial statements is common among most business owners attempting to decide the type of service to obtain to get their financial statements (namely, the statement of comprehensive income, statement of financial position and statement of cash flow etc.) checked.
+The question regarding the difference between an audit, review and compilation of financial statements (Also see How the Accounting Principles affect the Financial Statement) is common among most business owners attempting to decide the type of service to obtain to get their financial statements (namely, the statement of comprehensive income, statement of financial position and statement of cash flow etc.) checked.
 Though cost is a primary factor to consider when hiring such services, you need to consider the needs of investors and creditors, the size and complexity of your company and other factors to determine the type of service you need.

 Note that financial statements are the best way of evaluating a company’s performance and determine its ability to pay debts.
 Therefore, they should be compiled, reviewed, and audited by a professional to ensure that they give the right picture of the business performance.